scverse/scverse-tutorials/docs/how-to-dask.md

 Because `dask` does not implement matrix multiplication for sparse-in-dask, we do it ourselves.
 We use `map_blocks` over a CSR sparse-in-dask array where the chunking looks something like `(chunk_size, n_vars)`.
 When we compute the invdividual block's gram matrix, we add an axis via `[None, ...]` so that we can sum over that axis i.e., the `da.map_blocks` call produces a `(n_obs // chunk_size, n_vars, n_vars)` sized-matrix which is summed over the first dimension.
-However, to make this work, we need to be very specific about how `da.map_blocks` expects its result to look like, done via `new_axis` and `chunks` `new_axis` indicates that we are adding a single new axis at the front.
+However, to make this work, we need to be very specific about how `da.map_blocks` expects its result to look like, done via `new_axis` and `chunks`.
+`new_axis` indicates that we are adding a single new axis at the front.
 The `chunks` argument specifices that the output of `da.map_blocks` should have `x.blocks.size` number of `(1, n_vars, n_vars)` matrixes.
 This `chunks` argument thus allows the inferral of the shape of the output.